Fifty years ago

 My porch faces northeast.
 The storm is coming from southwest.
 I hear it rumbling this way.

 The sky opened up and framed the sun early in the afternoon.
 During those hours, I ventured out.
 I walked along the narrow asphalt that circles the park, enclosing picnic grounds, playgrounds, campgrounds, cabins, and the recreation hall, all set about the little central lake.
-In the center, the lake is dry now, the bottom shaggy with rust-colored brambles.I am walking to the recreation hall, where I have enjoyed the company of family— reunions— time and again over the last forty years or more.
+In the center, the lake is dry now, the bottom shaggy with rust-colored brambles.
+I am walking to the Recreation Hall, where I have enjoyed the company of family— reunions— time and again over the last forty years or more.
 Of all the state parks we’ve gathered at, this has been the favorite.

-The grand old recreation hall is a monument from the Civilian Conservation Corps, a gift from the New Deal.
+The grand old Recreation Hall is a monument from the Civilian Conservation Corps, a gift from the New Deal.
 Built of huge blocks cut from red stone, it sits at the edge of a slope.
 The front meets the driveway with a rustic wall pierced by rows of windows.
 The rough stone walls on either side rise from the falling slope, so that at the back a blank wall rises up eight feet to a concrete terrace with a view to the dry lake.

 Inside, the hall is a polished cement floor roofed by heavy beams and rafters with cast-iron chandeliers.
 The banks of windows let in the light.
 It shines on the floor, but it can’t reach to the rafters.
 I love the old smell in there.
 Off to one side is the kitchen.
 Off to the other side is a breezeway and bathrooms.

-It occurs to me that this terrace is a locus of power— not in the manner of the Hill of Tara, or of Stonehenge, but a monument to family.
+It occurs to me that this place is a locus of power— not in the manner of the Hill of Tara, or of Stonehenge, but a monument to family.
 I’ve been told that the foundation is sinking or sliding, and the building is cracking.
 This a national treasure.
 Cherish and preserve it.

 Passing by the fishing pier, I meet Madalyn, a park ranger who is there to teach visitors to fish.
 She talks to me about Mexican plums and mountain laurel and pine warblers, and beavers.